What is Applied Behaviour Analysis (ABA)?

 Running ABA Programs

 Applied Behaviour Analysis (ABA) is public and accountable.
 Within an ABA program, data are recorded on the child’s level of independence across all skills targeted for increase.
-Data are reviewed weekly by the senior behaviour therapist and fortnightly by the program supervisor.
-The data allow the treatment team to decide when a skill has been mastered, or to problem solve if a child is having difficulty learning a skill.
-ABA programs are highly individualised and dynamic - programs are reviewed on an ongoing basis with parents to ensure continued progress.
+Data are reviewed weekly by the Behaviour Support Specialists or Assistant Behaviour Support Specialists.
+The data allow the clinical team to decide when a skill has been mastered, or to problem solve if a child is having difficulty learning a skill.
+ABA programs are highly individualised and dynamic – programs are reviewed on an ongoing basis, together with parental feedback to ensure continued progress.